(Three-year Full-time or Four-year Part-time)

 **The admission requirements are subject revision.

 The programme structure consists of two major components: coursework and thesis.
-The coursework component comprises four core courses on methodologies, one core course on reflective practice, two advanced content courses and one elective course.
+The coursework component comprises four core courses on methodologies, one required course on reflective practice, two advanced content courses and one elective course.

 Requirements of the programme are as follows:

-Common Core Courses 15 units
+Common Required Courses 15 units

 |Research Methods in Education||3 units|